johnandrea/familytree-sunburst/README.md

 The selection of family members relative to the start-person.

---style= plain or gender or levels or randoplain.
+--style= plain or gender or levels or randplain.
 Default is "plain".

 Colors used in the diagram. "randplain" causes the plain colors to be randomized at every run.